Sustainable and responsible investing

 Transparency

 SPF publishes an Annual Report to ensure transparency about the sustainability policy and how it is implemented.
-This report describes our sustainability efforts in that year and which results were achieved with respect to sustainability.
+This report describes our sustainability efforts in that year and which results were achieved with respect to sustainability in this area.
 We also publish an annual overview of the outcomes of the overall investment portfolio on our website as well as the results of votes at shareholder meetings and the engagement policy.
 You will also find our sustainability policy there.
 Additionally, the SPF Newsletter and the website regularly feature items on the sustainability policy.

 The SPF brochure Socially Responsible Investment and Corporate Governance provides more information on all subjects.